matrixxx-dev/matrixxx-initrd-build/README.md

 ********************************************************************************
 #### Content of 'scripts-extract-initrd': <a name="extract-initrd"/>
 - **[dir]** originals
-  - Copy initramfs here that should be unpacked (example available)
+  - Copy initramfs here that should be unpacked
 - **01-script-extract_InitRD.sh**
   - generates the basic output directory in which the initramfs should be extracted (corresponding configuration in init)
 - init
   - global defines; included in all scripts

+##### example:
+- Use 02-scripts-build-initrd' to build a compressed cpio archive (step 00 - 02)
+- copy result from directory 'new' to 'originals/matrixxx-1.1'
+- adapt init by uncomment "matrixxx-1.1/initrd.gz"
+- now you find the uncompressed version under 'extract-initrd/matrixxx-1.1'

 ********************************************************************************